Where to Find a Location Scout in Houston

 ProductionHub is a massive database of everything you need for any professional production.
 This includes vendors and crew of all shapes, from animators to grips and location scouts.

 Texas gets a lot of film and TV production action.
-It boasts multiple major creative hub cities, each with their own distinct cultural flair, as well as jaw-dropping natural landscapes.
+It boasts multiple major creative hub cities, each with its own distinct cultural flair, as well as jaw-dropping natural landscapes.
 The Texas Film Commission exists to draw productions to Texas and to facilitate projects.
-Houston also has its own film commission, the Houston Film Commission.
+Houston also has its own film commission, The Houston Film Commission.
 That means you’ve got two expert offices to draw upon that exist only to ensure that your production experience in Texas is a dream.